azu-azu/remindly/README.md

 ## 🌠 Overview

-**remind_bot** は、感情ログを入力すると、GPTがその構造・原因・内面パターンを分析し、次のような情報を出力します：
+The system generates structured, Markdown-based emotional logs from natural input.
+Each log includes layered insights such as:

-- 💭 What's really on my mind｜本当に言いたいこと
+- 💭 What's really on my mind — The quiet, unspoken truth behind your words
-- ❤️‍🔥 Honest Voice｜心の底の本音
+- ❤️‍🔥 Honest Voice ————————————— Raw, unfiltered emotional reactions
-- 🏷 Tags｜感情・認知・内面カテゴリの英日対応
+- 🏷 Tags ————————————————————— Emotion and cognition labels in EN/JA
-- 🎯 ツッコミ｜構造へのツッコミ
+- 🎯 Fujiko-style Commentary —— Soft, witty critique of your internal logic
-- 🌕 Message from the Moon｜根拠をもとにした検証
+- 🌕 Message from the Moon ———— Grounded psychological reflection with poetic framing
-- 💎 Point of View｜哲学的な見方
+- 💎 Point of View ———————————— Quiet, perspective-shifting insight drawn from philosophy or timeless wisdom
-- 🐢 亀のつぶやき｜空気を読まない亀のひとこと
+- 🐢 Turtle's Whisper ————————— Gentle Laozi-inspired murmurs
-- 🌌 Quiet Cosmos｜宇宙物理から見る側面
+- 🌌 Quiet Cosmos ————————————— Cosmic-scale metaphors from real astrophysics

 ---